ananya-kushi07/Data-visualization/README.md

-This is program with matplotlib usage for sorting in aniamtion
+This is program with matplotlib usage for sorting in animation